What's

 Regents

-Theological College has moved to Malvern.
+Theological College moved to Malvern.

 The former Willaston School where